 THE FIRST STEPS

-Having heard of such entities previously, Mar and Ignatiev decided to create what is called a new nation project – an informal association with the aim of creating country.
-Recognizing the impossibility of gaining independence and sovereignty, it was decided that the new Lostisland will primarily be a cultural and social, not a political project.
-A country, albeit without real sovereignty, but based on principles of freedom and democracy – that’s was what the then roleplay game was about to be transitioned.
-And the work started quickly.
+Having heard of similar entities before, Mar and his friend embarked on creating what is commonly known as a “new nation project” – an informal association with the ambition to establish a new country.
+Recognizing the practical impossibility of establishing an actual nation-state, they decided that the new Lostisland would primarily be a cultural and social endeavor, rather than a political one.
+It would be a nation, albeit without the trappings of real sovereignty, founded on principles of freedom and democracy – a natural evolution from the original roleplay game.
+And so, the work began in earnest.

 GAINING A MOMENTUM

-Back in 2011, the Moscow-based founders of Lostisland couldn’t expect that in a little over a year the Lostislandic flag would be flying just one mile from Hunter Island.
-But as anyone familiar with the Lostislandic history could tell you, Lostisland isn’t particularly rife with meeting one’s expectations.
+In 2011, the founders of Lostisland could not have foreseen that, in a little over a year, the Lostislandic flag would be flying just one mile from Hunter Island.
+However, as anyone familiar with Lostislandic history can attest, Lostisland has a tendency to defy conventional expectations and redefine the concept of sovereignty.

-Starting from very basics, the national symbols, the Lostislandic infrastructure was very old-fashioned and unattractive.
-The previously used Coat of Arms, developed in an online generator, was certainly a non-option for the successful growth and development of Lostisland.
-Having realized this, an open tender for the right of designing a new Coat of Arms was held on free-lance.ru, Russia’s biggest webplatform for freelancers.
-In a competition of over twenty designers from Russia and the Commonwealth, the order was entrusted to Max Nazarenko, a Ukranian designer from Odessa, who soon presented the new Coat of Arms of the Republic of Lostisland, which depicts a white pigeon, symbol of peace, soaring in front of Hunter Island with an olive branch in his beak.
-This design would be in use until the 2015, when a new Coat of Arms was developed by Prime Minister Deniz Tezcan.
+The process began with a return to basics—the national symbols.
+Lostisland’s existing infrastructure was outdated and unattractive.
+The previous Coat of Arms, created using an online generator, was ill-suited for the successful growth and development of Lostisland.
+Recognizing this, an open competition was held to design a new Coat of Arms.
+Over twenty designers from Eastern Europe participated, and the task was ultimately entrusted to Max Nazarenko, a Ukrainian designer from Odessa.
+He presented the new Coat of Arms of the Republic of Lostisland, featuring a white pigeon, a symbol of peace, soaring in front of Hunter Island with an olive branch in its beak.
+This design remained in use until 2015 when a new Coat of Arms was developed by Prime Minister Denys Tezdzhanenko.